codecofee19/ECEF2CENU/README.md

 Ensure you have Python 2.7 installed.
 Download from [here](https://www.python.org/downloads/).

-Also ensure you have the numpy, mpl_toolkits.mplot3d, and matplotlib.pyplot packages installed for python.
+Also ensure you have the beautifultable, numpy, mpl_toolkits.mplot3d, and matplotlib.pyplot packages installed for python.
 If not installed, follow the instructions [here](https://matplotlib.org/faq/installing_faq.html#clean-install).

 # Instructions